 Students should be fully aware of the fact that they will be withdrawn from the exchange programme if they fail to obtain a valid visa.
 Students are unlikely to be offered a second chance for exchange in other semesters.

-Make your flight reservation as soon as your travel dates are confirmed but beware that payment should only be made AFTER you have obtained your student visa.
+Make your flight reservation as soon as your travel dates are confirmed but beware that, if possible, payment should only be made AFTER you have obtained your student visa.

-4. Selecting subjects for pre-approval by Student Exchange Officer
+5. Selecting subjects for pre-approval and consulting one of the Student Exchange Officers

-5. Submitting all required documents to Miss Zoe Mak at AG428
+6. Submitting all required documents to Miss Christy Chan at AG428 before departure

 - Form AS41a

-- A copy of all the pre-selected subjects syllabuses
+- A copy of all the pre-selected subjects’ syllabi

-- A copy of Passport and Visa (For Departmental Exchange Student Only)
+- A copy of the student’s passport and visa (For Departmental Exchange Student Only)

-- A copy of flight itinerary and airfare receipt (For Departmental Exchange Student Only)
+- A copy of the student’s flight itinerary and airfare receipt (For Departmental Exchange Student Only)

-Students who wish to obtain Student Exchange Officer’s signature on exchange-related documents, please submit the forms to Miss Zoe Mak at AG428.
+Students who wish to obtain one of the Student Exchange Officers’ signatures on exchange-related documents, please submit the forms to Miss Christy Chan at AG428.
 Students do NOT need to contact the Student Exchange Officer or BAESP Programme leader individually for approval.

 After you have arrived at the host university, if there is any change in the pre-approved subjects, you MUST immediately consult Dr. Anne Schluter/Dr. Gerald Stell for advice by email.
-Include, in your email, the list of subjects originally approved followed by the subjects add/dropped after you arrival at the host institution, including the syllabus for the added subjects.
-Any subsequent change in subject selection MUST be approved by Dr. Anne Schluter/Dr. Gerald Stell.
+Include, in your email, the list of subjects originally approved followed by the subjects you are considering adding/dropping after you arrival at the host institution, including the syllabi for each of the added subjects.
+Any subsequent change in subject selection MUST be approved by Dr. Anne Schluter/Dr. Gerald Stell; otherwise, you run the risk of not having your credits transferred upon your return.
 It is important to keep a copy of the approval email because presentation of the approval for subject change during exchange will be required upon return to Hong Kong.
 It is students’ responsibility to choose subjects and to seek subject approval from the Student Exchange Officers before and during exchange.
+Be sure to allow sufficient time for any subject approval that is sought while on exchange.
 The Department reserves the right not to recognise any subjects that have not been approved by the Student Exchange Officers.

-An approval letter by the Department will be issued to you via email if your credit transfer application is successful.
-Upon IAO confirms your successful credit transfer application with the Department, you will be informed of collecting your Exchange Certificate issued by IAO.
+An email notification will be issued to you via PolyU email if your credit transfer application is successful.
+IAO will confirm with department your credit transfer status at the end of the following semester 1.
 If students fail to gain approved credit transfer, IAO will demand return of their exchange sponsorship.